open-telemetry/opentelemetry.io/content/en/docs/kubernetes/collector/components.md

 Since the processor uses the Kubernetes API, it needs the correct permission to work correctly.
-For most use cases, you should give the service account running the Collector the following permissions via a ClusterRole.
+For most use cases, you should give the service account running the collector the following permissions via a ClusterRole.

 ```yaml
 apiVersion: v1